RMDInc/LunaH_XC_FSW/README.md

 - Version 6.03 The version 3 FSW XC BOOT files are updated.
 The baud rate is 921600.

 - Version 6.04 The version 3 FSW XQ BOOT files are updated.
 The baud rate is 115200.
 The HSFL Run Commands document has been updated.
 A new folder, Analysis Scripts, has been uploaded.
 This folder will contain the executables for parsing the data product files and output packets from the Mini-NS.
 A brief readme is included.
 For now, just the Raw File Processor is provided, it will read the raw data product files from the SD card after a data acquisition run.

+- Version 6.05 The baud rate for all boot files moving forward, including these ones, will be implemented at 921600 bps.
+This update cleans up the BOOT files folder and adds the XQ BOOT files at the higher baud rate.